 How to Make Chicken with Cashew Nuts

-Make the sauce: In a bowl, add all the ingredients of the sauce and mix well.
+Make the sauce: Add all the ingredients to a bowl and mix well.
 Keep this aside for now.

-Fry cashews and chilis: In a pan, heat 3 tablespoons of oil and fry cashews and dry chilis until they turn golden in color.
-Remove from pan and set aside.
+Fry cashews and chilis: Heat 3 tablespoons of oil in a pan and fry cashews and dry chilis until the cashews turn golden.
+Remove from the pan and set aside.

-Coat chicken with flour and fry: Mix chicken with flour until well covered.
-Fry the chicken in previous hot oil until golden in color, about 3 minutes.
-Cover and set aside.
+Coat chicken with flour and fry: Coat the chicken with flour.
+Fry the chicken in previous hot oil until golden, about 3 minutes.
+Set aside.

 Fry onions and garlic: In a large skillet, fry onions for 1 minute.
-Now, add the garlic and then the chicken, and stir for 1 minute.
+Now, add the garlic and then the chicken, and stir for 1 minute on high heat.
 Add the cashews and dry chilis you previously fried as well.

 Add sauce: Next, add the sauce we prepped previously and stir well for a few seconds.
-Now add chopped scallions, stir for a few seconds, then turn off the heat.
+Add chopped scallions, stir for a few seconds, then turn off the heat.

 Ready to serve: Cashew nut chicken is now ready to serve on a bed of rice.